 HOW YOU CAN HELP —

-Donors generally give to the endowment in one of two ways: by giving unrestricted support to fund girls of promise generally; or by establishing a named endowment fund as a lasting tribute to friends, family, or former teachers.
+Donors give to the endowment in one of two ways: by giving unrestricted support to The Girls of Promise Fund; or by establishing a named fund as a lasting tribute to friends, family, or former teachers.

-A named endowment fund may be established through a gift of $50,000 or more to Balmoral Hall School Foundation, which may be contributed in installments over a period of up to five years.
+A named fund may be established through a gift of $50,000 or more to Balmoral Hall School Foundation, which may be contributed over a period of five years.

 Some donors choose to support during their lifetime, while others make provisions to support through estate gifts as members of Meliora Petens Legacy Society.

-The Balmoral Hall School Foundation oversees an endowment of approximately $2.7 million in assets, which will support the school in perpetuity.
+The Balmoral Hall School Foundation oversees an endowment of $2.7 million, which will support the school in perpetuity.

 Ms Michelle Ball '87